-SuperSpeed USB (USB 3.0) is poised to become as popular and widespread as its predecessors.
-At 5 Gb/s, however, it is more than an order of magnitude faster than USB 2.0, posing challenges for physical layer testing and requiring bit error ratio (BER) testing for receivers.
+SuperSpeed USB (USB 3.1) is poised to become as popular and widespread as its predecessors.
+With a date rate up to 10 Gb/s, however, it is more than an order of magnitude faster than USB 2.0, posing challenges for physical layer testing and requiring bit error ratio (BER) testing for receivers.
 This paper reviews the requirements for receiver compliance testing with a comprehensive example using the Tektronix BERTScope family of products.